 - Check for leaks or adjust the flange to the size of the stoma.

-- Always remove the flange gently by pressing skin away with one hand while slowly removing with the other.
+- Always remove the flange gently by pressing the skin away with one hand while slowly removing the flange with the other.

 - Redness on the skin in the exact same shape as the flange may mean that the person is having a negative reaction to it.
 An ET Nurse can help you find a solution.